aleksgorecki/motion-server/README.md

 ## Models

 The project uses small, 1D convolutional neural networks.
 The default model may be created by calling the `get_prototype_model` function inside `model.py`.
+It consists of two convolutional layers and three dropout layers.
+This model can be also loaded from the `model_latest.h5` file.